 |Igneous Geology||EA2125||10 credits|

 In your third year, you will write up a research report on your placement or mapping project.
-You will also follow core modules in both mineral and hydrocarbon resources, plus an overseas field course to Cyprus.
+You will also follow core modules in both mineral and hydrocarbon resources, plus an overseas field course - students currently visit Cyprus.

 You will meet visiting guest lecturers and learn to design a professional exploration project.

 You can also choose specialist final-year modules from the following typical examples: Water Resources; Advanced Sedimentology and Stratigraphy; Structural Techniques; Environmental Law; Engineering Geology; Hazards and Risk; Applied Mineralogy; Volcanic and Magmatic Processes.